giatinhuynh/dba-a4-airbnb-app/README.md

 ### 4. Important Notes
 - **Port Numbers**: The backend will run on `http://localhost:5000` and the frontend on `http://localhost:3000`.
 Ensure both are running before testing the application.
-- **MongoDB**: You need to provide your own MongoDB connection string in the `.env` file for storing and retrieving data.
-If using MongoDB Atlas, make sure to enable access to your local machine's IP address.
 - **Error Handling**: If you encounter any errors during the setup, ensure that all dependencies are installed and the MongoDB connection string is correct.

 ### 5. Folder Structure